 **can substitute one whole uncooked chicken.
 Cover chicken with water in a large kettle and boil until cooked.
 Use the liquid for the chicken broth.
 Remove the chicken from the bone when it is cool enough to handle.

-Work vigorously with hands to add water, one T at a time, until a very stiff dough forms.
-If mixture isn't holding together in a ball, add more water, one T at time until you get a dry, stiff dough.
-If the dough is tacky, add a little more flour.
+Mix flour, eggs, and butter together with a fork in a large bowl.
+Add water, starting at 1/4 c and continue to mix.
+Add up to a 1/2 c of water, until dough holds together (it shouldn't be gritty or coarse).
+Transfer to counter and knead until dough feels soft and "dough-like" (almost like bread, not quite that far, but almost).
 Form into 2 round balls.
 Let sit for 15 - 30 minutes.
 Roll out on a floored surface as thinly as possible.
 Cut into 2 - 3 inch squares with a knife.
 If the middle of the dough is significantly thicker than the edges, continue to roll out squares after they are cut or cut the edges first, roll at the middle some more, and then cut the middle.
 Set aside.
 Do not stack the dough.
 It will stick together and you'll have to start all over again (with the rolling out).

 Once the dough has been cut, begin the soup.
 Bring the chicken broth to a boil in a large soup pot.
 Crumble a pinch of saffron into the boiling water.
 Add the potatoes and kohlrabi and cook just until the potatoes are tender.
 Drop the dough squares over the potatoes when the broth is boiling vigorously.
 Do not overlap dough.
 Broth should boil over squares before more dough is added.
 Occasionally add some carrots and celery.
 Once almost all the dough has been added, add the peas.
 If the pot pie is starting to look dry and there is not much broth boiling over the dough, add some boiling water (the boiling water is better than cold water because it allows the pot pie never to stop boiling).
 Continue until all dough has been added.
 Add the cooked chicken last.
 Taste and season with salt and black pepper as desired.
 Serve hot!